ProvableHQ/leo/grammar/README.md

-and defining 'symbol' in terms of those
+and defining `symbol` in terms of those